RobertDober/speculate_about/README.md

      # This file is generated from "doc/desc.md" with the speculate_about gem, if you modify this file
      # one of two bad things will happen
      # - your documentation specs are not correct
-     # - your modifications will be overwritten by the speculate rake task
+     # - your modifications will be overwritten by the speculate CLI
      # YOU HAVE BEEN WARNED
      RSpec.describe "doc/desc.md" do